1995 Red & White Challenge

 The 1995 Red and White Challenge was a non-ranking invitational snooker tournament which took place from 6 to 7 September 1995 at the Liaquat Gymnasium in Islamabad, Pakistan.
-The tournamentfeatured four professional players - Nigel Bond, John Parrott, Ken Doherty and David Roe - alongside four amateurs from Pakistan: Mohammed Yousuf, Naveen Perwani, Saleh Mohammadi, and Farhan Mirza.
+The tournament featured four professional players - Nigel Bond, John Parrott, Ken Doherty and David Roe - alongside four amateurs from Pakistan: Mohammed Yousuf, Naveen Perwani, Saleh Mohammadi, and Farhan Mirza.

 Bond won the tournament, beating Parrott 8–6 in the final.
 All of the amateur players, including the reigning world amateur champion Yousuf, lost their opening matches.

 Bond received £6,000 from the total prize fund of £15,000 as champion, and Parrott received £3,000 as runner-up.
 Parrott made the highest break of the tournament, 128, against Mirza.

 Main draw

 Results of the tournament are shown below.